9.1 Learning and Improvement Framework

 - 8. Principles for Conducting Audits

 The framework will apply to all SSCB partner agencies in their delivery and monitoring of workforce development activities.
 It will inform single agency frameworks to ensure connectivity and compatibility.
-It is important that organisational learning resulting from this framework is dynamic, cyclical and a multi-layered process that informs the SSCB’s wider strategic planning framework and determines current and future priorities and resource allocation
+It is important that organisational learning resulting from this framework is dynamic, cyclical and a multi-layered process that informs the SSCB’s wider strategic planning framework and determines current and future priorities.

 - There should be a culture of continuous learning and improvement across the organisations that work together to safeguard and promote the welfare of children, identifying opportunities to draw on what works and promote good practice;